Protecting the River Avon in Bath

 The overflow near Bath RFC’s rugby ground just off London Road in Lambridge was one such location and had been identified as one of the 13 most frequently discharging throughout our region.

-Our five-month project, taking place within the car park of the rugby ground, is helping to cut the number of automatic operations of this nearby storm overflow into the nearby River Avon by around three-quarters.
+Our five-month project, taking place within the car park of the rugby ground and completed in December 2023, will help to cut the number of automatic operations of this nearby storm overflow into the nearby River Avon by around three-quarters.

 Working with the community